izyware/devops/README.md

 Note that `Desktop/firefox` subfolder will contain the `profile/storage/default` subfolder which can end-up with a large number of small files.
 This can be challenging for automated backup process of SOURCEINFORMATIONBUCKETID.
 As a workaround, you can store this in a diskimage.

+    # Either create an empty diskimage (If no source data is available)
+    hdiutil create -type SPARSE -volname "firefox_data_dir_$SOURCEINFORMATIONBUCKETID" $HOME/izyware/izy-idman-tools/id/$SOURCEINFORMATIONBUCKETID/Desktop/firefox.sparseimage

+    # OR create one from source data
     hdiutil create -srcfolder ~/izyware/izy-idman-tools/id/$SOURCEINFORMATIONBUCKETID/Desktop/firefox -format UDSP -volname "firefox_data_dir_$SOURCEINFORMATIONBUCKETID" $HOME/izyware/izy-idman-tools/id/$SOURCEINFORMATIONBUCKETID/Desktop/firefox.sparseimage

+    # Finally mount it
     hdiutil mount $HOME/izyware/izy-idman-tools/id/$SOURCEINFORMATIONBUCKETID/Desktop/firefox.sparseimage

 This will allow the docker environment to access the mounted folder inside at /Volumes/firefox_data_dir_$SOURCEINFORMATIONBUCKETID